Hydrodynamics of Immiscible Binary Fluids with Viscosity Contrast: A multiparticle collision dynamics approach: Summary and Conclusions

 \section{Summary and Conclusions}

-In this article, we have developed a MPC-based mesoscale hydrodynamic simulation scheme for modeling immiscible (layered) binary fluids with viscosity contrast separated by a flat interface.
+In this article, we have presented a MPC-based mesoscale hydrodynamic simulation scheme for modeling immiscible (layered) binary fluids with viscosity contrast separated by a flat interface.

-Shear flow, shear stress, fluctuating hydrodynamic velocity correlations, and hydrodynamic mobilities of an embedded spherical particle moving close to a flat fluid interface have been analyzed using a three-layered MPC fluid, and validated against continuum hydrodynamics predictions.
-From the shear flow simulations, we obtained a piece-wise linear flow profile in excellent agreement with the continuum hydrodynamics prediction.
+Shear flow, external and internal shear stress, fluctuating hydrodynamic velocity correlations, and the hydrodynamic mobilities of an embedded spherical particle moving close to a flat fluid interface have been analyzed for a three-layer MPC fluid, and validated against continuum hydrodynamics predictions.
+We obtained a piece-wise linear stationary fluid velocity profile in excellent agreement with the continuum hydrodynamics prediction.
 By computing the shear stress in relation to the shear rate, we confirmed that the analytically obtained viscosity values for single-phase MPC fluids are reproduced by the binary fluid model, in regions distant from the fluid-fluid interface.
-This agreement is due to the good accuracy of MPC viscosity calculations already on the level of a collision cell, and the fact that the thickness of the interface is small compared to the transverse spatial extension of the single-fluid $A$ and $B$ layers in the periodic simulation box.
+Considering the build-up of the shear profile from a resting fluid, we obtain excellent agreement between MPC simulation results and hydrodynamic predictions for the moving time averages of the external and internal shear stresses, in the time range assessed in the simulations.
+For this comparison, we have derived an analytical solution of the linearized Navier-Stokes equation for the shear stress functions of the $B$-$A$-$B$ system under starting flow conditions, using the Laplace transformation technique.
+The analytic expressions have allowed us to assess quantitatively the differences between instantaneous and moving time averaged stress functions.

 To examine the predictions by our two-fluids MPC model regarding time-dependent correlations of thermally induced velocity fluctuations, we calculated the transverse velocity auto-correlation function (TVCF) in different observation cuboids.
 We showed that the TVCFs for the single-fluid cuboids follow closely the expected exponential decay, characterized by the kinematic viscosity of the respective fluid and the considered wave number.
 In contrast, the calculated TVCF of the cuboid enclosing the $A$-$B$ interface is overall well fitted by a linear combination of the exponential TVCFs for bulk fluids $A$ and $B$, using the viscosity values determined in our shear-flow studies.
 The approximate validity of linear superposition suggests that the TVCF of the cuboid is only mildly affected by the interfacial region.
 A stronger interfacial influence can be expected for a narrower cuboid of width smaller than the employed value $L_o=10a$.